ibexa/documentation-developer/docs/tutorials/platform_beginner/6_enabling_account_registration.md

 - User/Login
 - User/Password
-- Content/Create with Limitations: only Rides and Points of Interest in the `members-ride` subtree only
+- Content/Create with Limitations: only Rides and Points of Interest in the `Members Rides` subtree only
 - Content/edit where owner is _"Self"_
+- Content/read

 !!! note
-    The Limitations are powerful to finetune the permission management of the Users.
+    The Limitations are a powerful tool for fine-tuning the permission management of the Users.
     See [the documentation about Limitations for a more technical approach] (guide/repository/#usergrouplimitation)

     See also the Cookbook [Authenticating a user with multiple user providers](cookbook/authenticating_a_user_with_multiple_user_providers/)